U.S. sends Japan currency warning as G7 meets

 This is "an opportunity to consider what more monetary activism can do to support the recovery, while ensuring medium-term inflation expectations remain anchored," he said.

-Debate is also heating up about the need for governments to ease up on austerity, something Germany, Britain and Canada view as a mistake but Washington, Paris and Rome are in favor of.
+Debate is also heating up about the need for governments to ease up on austerity, something Germany, Britain and Canada view as a mistake but Washington, Paris and Rome are in favour of.

 "For a global recovery ... it cannot be led by the United States alone ...
 There are countries in Europe that have more fiscal space to create a bit more economic demand," Lew said.